jpdna/eQTL-analysis-using-ADAM-and-Spark/README.md

 # Introduction
 Analysis of genotypes and gene expression phenotype (eQTLs) using ADAM and Spark

-This demonstration program performs linear regression of genotype vs. gene expression phenotypes (eQTLs), making use of ADAM Parquet Genotype file format as input, and Spark.
+This demonstration program performs linear regression of genotype against gene expression phenotypes (eQTLs), making use of ADAM Parquet Genotype file format as input, and Spark.

 Projects used here include:
 * [ADAM](https://github.com/bigdatagenomics/adam) from [Big Data Genomics](http://bdgenomics.org)